SPAN 202 ENLACES Fall 2016 INSTRUCTOR Gustavo Fares

 - Participation: Students are required to speak Spanish at all times.
 They need to be thoroughly prepared in order to participate successfully in class, complete the required assignments, and pass several written and oral exams.
 Intensive interactive practice in the classroom includes a variety of challenging tasks that require students to read, write, listen and speak in Spanish every day.

-- They should prepare beforehand by studying the relevant material and completing the assigned homework and lab exercises in the Panorama Supersite.
+- They should prepare beforehand by studying the relevant material and completing the assigned homework and lab exercises in the Supersite.

 - Some computer activities provide immediate feedback.
 This feature allows students to identify problems and doubts before coming to class.